denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 The ``stripIndent()`` method is useful when a String was built with concatenation rather than using a text block. ==**It gets rid of all incidental whitespace.**== This means that all non-blank lines are shifted left so the same number of whitespace characters are removed from each line and the first character that remains is not blank

+==**If the `stripIndent()` method is used and there are no leading spaces on the first line of a multiline string, no changes will occur. `stripIndent()` only removes the common indentation level from each line, and if there are no leading spaces on the first line, the text remains unchanged.**==

 Like ``indent()``, ``\r\n`` is turned into \n.
 However, ==**the ``stripIndent()`` method does not add a trailing line break if it is missing.**==

 | Method               | Indent change                                    | Normalizes existing line breaks | Adds line break at end if missing |